syncfusion-content/blazor-docs/blazor/context-menu/accessibility.md

 ## Keyboard interaction

-The ContextMenu component followed the [keyboard interaction](https://www.w3.org/WAI/ARIA/apg/patterns/menubar/#keyboardinteraction) guideline, making it easy for people who use assistive technologies (AT) and those who completely rely on keyboard navigation.
-The following keyboard shortcuts are supported by the ContextMenu component.
+The Blazor ContextMenu component followed the [keyboard interaction](https://www.w3.org/WAI/ARIA/apg/patterns/menubar/#keyboardinteraction) guideline, making it easy for people who use assistive technologies (AT) and those who completely rely on keyboard navigation.
+The following keyboard shortcuts are supported by the Blazor ContextMenu component.

 | **Press** | **To do this** |
 | --- | --- |